 There are a few meals I love to cook for a silly reason–they’re so pretty!
 I love how fresh, healthy ingredients come together with all their colors.
 Our favorite Tortilla Soup is one of those–all that red, white, and green–and this is another.
-Fajitas are an easy way to get lots of healthy veggies into my family, and they’re very easy to prepare.
+These Vegetarian Fajitas are an easy way to get lots of healthy veggies into my family, and they’re very easy to prepare.
 With our busy swim practice nights now, I chop all the veggies in the morning, then I only need to spend a little time at the stove once we get home.
 The kids get the rest on the table, and we’re good to go.
 Using hearty Portabello Mushrooms instead of meat makes this a vegetarian meal.

 - Baby Bella Mushrooms or Large Portabellos